bahim22/work/Docs2/AplusDoc.md

 3. `ssh`: 22, remote administration protocol where user can control/modify their remote servers over the internet; replaced unsecure telnet protocol
    1. Secure Shell: cryptographic connection-oriented network protocol for operating network services securely over unsecured net
       1. ex.
 Access resources of a company branch in a diff area
-   2. uses cryptographic techniques to ensure communication to and from  as well as enrypting data
+   2. uses cryptographic techniques to ensure communication to and from  as well as encrypting data
    3. provides secure communication between 2 untrusted hosts over an unsecured network
 4. `Telnet`: 23, unencrypted remote device access
 5. **E-mail**